 Location: NSW Coast Australia

 The Comprehensive Coastal Assessment prepared by DIPNR generated a data base and planning framework for planning decisions.
 It involved mapping and assessment of a wide range of physical attributes of the coastal zone including geology, soils, ecological and aquatic values.
-The Visual Resource assessment, which straddled the physical and socio-economic values, formed a significant component of the CCA.
+The Visual Resource assessment, which included the physical and socio-economic values, formed a significant component of the CCA.
 As principal landscape architect at URS Noel Corkery was responsible for coordination of the assessment

 The overall objective of the Visual Assessment was to provide a methodology to characterise, assess and document the visual resources of the NSW coast to assist in the protection and management of those resources.

 A Pilot Project was undertaken for a 40 kilometre section of coast that forms the eastern boundary of Tweed Council.
-The project involved extensive GIS mapping and analysis of data sets to:
+Extensive GIS mapping and analysis of data sets aimed to: